-This command will enable profiling and attempt to start the servicename service on remotemachine
+This command enables profiling and attempts to start servicename on remotemachine

 Optionally, you can use the XML configuration file to specify the parameters in the command line examples above.
-For detailed information about DPAnalysis.exe, see C, "Starting Analysis from the Command Line".
+For detailed information about DPAnalysis.exe, see Appendix C, "Starting Analysis from the Command Line".

-Saving Session Files on Remote Machines
+Saving Session Files on Remote Computers

-Session files for all four types of analysis (coverage, memory, performance, and Performance Expert) are saved on the remote machine in remote profiling scenarios.
-A directory and session file name must be provided on the command line or in the XML configuration file for remote processes or services.
-The directory specified must already exist on the remote machine.
-If no directory or file name is provided, a Save As dialog will appear on the remote machine.
+Session files for all four types of analysis (coverage, memory, performance, and Performance Expert) are saved on the remote computer in remote profiling scenarios.
+A folder and session file name must be provided on the command line or in the XML configuration file for remote processes or services.
+The folder specified must already exist on the remote computer.
+If no folder or file name is provided, a Save As dialog box appears on the remote computer.